How Do You Prepare the Ground for Composite Decking?

 Is PVC Decking Scratch-resistant?

 But is PVC decking scratch-resistant?
-In general, they will visually show signs of scratching compared to wood decking.
-They also have a hard exterior surface, making them resistant to most forms of damage, including grazes and scratches.
+PVC decking boards offer excellent scratch resistant properties compared to any other decking material.
+In general, they wont visually show signs of scratching compared to wood decking and even composites.
+They have a hard exterior surface, making them resistant to most forms of damage, including grazes and scratches.
 They won’t get damaged easily under normal circumstances.

 However, it doesn’t mean that they’re completely scratch-free.
 Sufficient force can still leave terrible and unsightly marks on the decking’s surface.
 For this reason, you will want to minimise and avoid any potential causes of scraping on your decking.